 - The K-Duo and Essentials models come with a glass carafe and a hot plate like a traditional drip coffee maker.
 The Duo Plus does not use a hot plate but rather comes with a stainless steel thermal carafe.

-Basically if you want to pay less and don’t care about the strong brew option or lack of small cup or carafe size support then the K-Duo Essentials is easily your best option.
+Basically if you want to pay less and don’t care about the strong brew option or the lack of a small-cup or small-carafe size then the K-Duo Essentials is easily your best option.

-If you need the Strong Brew button and want to make either 6-ounce cups of coffee or 6-cup carafes but don’t care about the glass carafe or the flexible water reservoir placement then the plain-Jane K-Duo will do just fine.
+If you need (want) the Strong Brew button and/or want to make either 6-ounce cups of coffee or 6-cup carafes of coffee but don’t care about the glass carafe, the flexible water reservoir placement, or the slim design of the K-Duo Plus then the plain-Jane K-Duo will do just fine.

-For me I feel that the extra price for the K-Duo Plus was well worth it!
+For me I feel that the extra price I paid for the K-Duo Plus was well worth it!

 Yes the cost was higher but it wasn’t obscene and I LOVE the fact that the Duo Plus has a handle on the side of the water reservoir and that I can place that reservoir on the side of the machine that is most convenient for my counter.